raster/Beginner-Arduino-Class/README.md

 I no longer teach the Beginner Arduino Class, but I wanted to share the files in case anyone else could find them useful.

+Each lesson contains an Arduino sketch and a wiring diagram (as a Fritzing file, and a PNG file).
+In some cases there are also images showing components, and most of the sketches should have links to the concepts/functions used in the sketch.

 ---